krishxmatta/krishxmatta.dev/content/posts/task-management.md

 -   Commitments that must be done at specific times.
 -   Non-imminent actions that still need to be considered at a future date.

 While I do recommend GTD, I don't recommend Allen's book advertising the system.
-The book is 267 pages filled with business jargon that overcomplicates the subject matter.
+The book is 267 pages filled with business jargon that heavily overcomplicates the subject matter.
 After an estimated 75 pages, I found myself exhausted by the book's redundancy and decided to instead read a [fifteen minute summary](https://web.archive.org/web/20230917211801/https://hamberg.no/gtd/) which I personally felt was more useful than the book itself.
 I highly recommend referring to this summary rather than the book when learning about GTD.

 The system's implementation is almost entirely centered around Emacs.
-Emacs is chosen as the workhorse due to its incredible capacity for customization via Emacs Lisp alongside the simplicity of Org mode, making it far too attractive to consider alternatives.
+Emacs is chosen as the workhorse due to its incredible capacity for customization via Emacs Lisp alongside the simplicity of Org mode; that, and I use Emacs whenever I can.

 ## The System {#the-system}

-Within my task management system, I maintain a set of distinct lists where each list groups together tasks that share similar properties.
+Within my task management system, I maintain a set of distinct lists where each list group together tasks that share similar properties.
 My set of lists are:

 -   An inbox list.
 -   A next actions list.